eventhorizon5/skyscraper/readme.txt

 6. Contact

-Bug-Reports, suggestions, and requests should be send to ryan at tliquest dot net
+Bug-Reports, suggestions, and requests should be posted to the Skyscraper forum at http://forum.skyscrapersim.com I can be contacted directly at ryan at tliquest dot net